nathan-dunn/nathan-dunn.github.io/content/featured/IASConnect/index.md

 showInDemos: true
 ---

 IAS Connect is our custom authentication and authorization service.
-It is a web-based, white-label multitenant application, with custom branding for each of our clients.
+It is a web-based, white-label multi-tenant application, with custom branding for each of our clients.
 It is used by our Marketplace product to authenticate and authorize users.